Current Graduate Programs offered by the Comparative Pathobiology Department

 Students applying for admission must be graduates of a veterinary or medical college or hold a bachelor’s degree in the biological sciences.
 Graduates in other fields may be accepted with approval of the graduate faculty and department head if they have sufficient background in the biological sciences.
 Applicants for the residency training program in pathology must be graduates of an AVMA accredited veterinary school.

 GRE is optional.
 However, some clinical residency programs and certain Departmental faculty members may require it for application evaluations.
-Please contact the Program Coordinator, Julie Lewellen at email@example.com if you are unsure if you need the GRE to support your application.
+Please contact the Interim Graduate Program Coordinator, Cole Stonebraker at email@example.com if you are unsure if you need the GRE to support your application.

 International non-native speakers of English must achieve a TOEFL score of 80 or higher on the Internet-based test, with section scores of: reading, 19; listening, 14; speaking, 18, and writing, 18.